NikhilSaiCH/mslearn-ai-fundamentals/Instructions/Labs/03-image-analysis.md

 ### Review
 In this exercise, you have completed the following tasks:
-- Created a project in the Azure AI Foundry portal
+- Created a project in the Microsoft Foundry portal
 - Generated captions for an image
 - Tagged images
 - Detected Object